Digital Public Library of America

 Eyewitness, American Originals from the National Archives, US National Archives and Records Administration

-A small sample of the wide variety of panoramic images in NARA’s still picture holdings.
-The exhibt photographs date from approx. 1864 to 1937, but the vast majority date from the WWI era.
+A small sample of the wide variety of panoramic images in NARA’s still-picture holdings.
+The exhibit covers the period from 1864 to 1937, but the vast majority of images date from the WWI era.

 Collections Search Center, Smithsonian Institution

-A collection of more than 7.7 million catalog records with 568,000 images, video and sound files, electronic journals and other resources from the Smithsonian’s museums, archives and libraries
+A collection of more than 7.7 million catalogue records with 568,000 images, video and sound files, electronic journals and other resources from the Smithsonian’s museums, archives and libraries.

 New York Public Library Digital Gallery, New York Public Library